 Ramping Up Your Knowledge

-Ramps are not only tasty, but they are also beautiful in their delicate, ephemeral way.
+Wild ramps are not only tasty, but they are also beautiful in their delicate, ephemeral way.
 Their stalks are pearly white and glisten all the way up to their floppily green, broad leaves that remind you of lily of the valley.

-They are also one of the first vegetables to emerge from the defrosting of the soil with the coming of spring.
+They are also one of the first green vegetables to emerge from the defrosting of the soil with the coming of spring.
 Broccoli, wild garlic, green onions, and young greens make an appearance around this time, as well.
 For many foodies and ramp-lovers, however, the anticipation of the first ramp shoots is just far more exciting than those first sprouts of lettuce.

 Where Can You Find Ramps?